snubwoody/wakunguma.com/src/pages/blog/rust-and-gui.md

 ```

-The general flow is:

-- View
-- Update
-- State

-Each of these nodes will need to keep some kind of internal state
+Nodes need access to each other, the `Button` needs access to the `Icon` and `Text` to tell them

-Rust doesn't do well with trees, a naive approach would probably be composed of `Rc<RefCell<Node>>`.
+where to position themselves, or vice versa.
+But rust doesn't do well with trees, a naive approach
+would probably be composed of `Rc<RefCell<Node>>`.

 ```rust
 use std::sync::RefCell;